DMCB-GIST/InfoHiC/README.md

 # InfoHiC
 - InfoHiC is a method to predict 3D genome folding from complex DNA rearrangements, which enables the training and validation usage of cancer Hi-C data.
 InfoHiC provides a decomposed level of interaction views of multiple contigs from the cancer Hi-C matrix.
-InfoHiC is composed of convolutional neural network (CNNs) that outputs chromatin interactions of genomic contigs and merges them in the total Hi-C views, based on a haplotype-specific copy number (HSCN) encoding that represent genomic variants in the contig matrix.
+InfoHiC is composed of convolutional neural network (CNNs) that outputs chromatin interactions of genomic contigs and merges them in the total Hi-C views, based on a contig-specific copy number (CSCN) encoding that represent genomic variants in the contig matrix.

 <p align="center">
     <img width="1500" src="https://github.com/DMCB-GIST/InfoHiC/blob/main/doc/overview.png">